CNeRG-IITKgp/ml/index.md

 	- Projects:

-		-  Data-driven approach for optimizing ML inference time --> In this project, we are trying to build some hashing mechanism to skip some layers in the computational graph for some clustered data-points to reduce the inference time.
+		-  Data-driven approach for optimizing ML inference time- : In this project, we are trying to build some hashing mechanism to skip some layers in the computational graph for some clustered data-points to reduce the inference time.

 	- Publications: